 ** COVID-19 UPDATE **

-All Court business may be conducted through the following methods:
+All Court business can be conducted through any of the following methods:

 We are here to help you!
-Please contact the Court so we can better serve you and address any questions/concerns you may have about your court matter.
+Please contact the Court so we can better serve you and address any questions/concerns you may have about your court matter and safely making your appearance.

 24-hr Court Information Line: 972-744-4501